AnyLog-co/documentation/deployments/Quick Deployment.md

 ## Deployment
 The following provides directions to deploy a network without too much configuration on a single node.
-If nodes are not on the same physical machine, make sure to update the LEDGER_CONN environment variable when deploying nodes.
+If nodes are not on the same physical machine, make sure to update the `LEDGER_CONN` environment variable when deploying nodes.
+When deploying, users can include other [environment variable](Support/sample_config_file.env), but are not required to.

 Please [contact us](mailto:info@anylog.co) if you do not have access to our Docker hub and/or an active license key.